-From May 12, 2017 through September 10, 2017, the Bechtler Museum of Modern Art will present Celebrating Jean Tinguely and Santana, a survey of over 80 artworks spanning the forty-year career of this revolutionary Swiss kinetic artist.
+From May 12, 2017 through September 10, 2017, the Bechtler Museum of Modern Art will present Celebrating Jean Tinguely and Santana, a survey of over 150 total artworks, including five original kinetic sculptures, spanning the forty-year career of this revolutionary Swiss kinetic artist.

 Starting in the mid-20th-century, Swiss native Jean Tinguely cobbled art together with a tinker’s touch.
 The son of a factory mechanic, Tinguely first started making art as a child, wandering the woods outside his home in Basel, mounting small water wheels in the creeks to create sound sculptures.
 He made art out of what he knew and what surrounded him, the natural movement found in the world with the industrial materials lying around his house.

 He moved to Paris in 1953 and would spend the rest of the decade pioneering kinetic art, beginning with gently bouncing springs or swinging arms and advancing to automatic drawing machines called meta-mechanics, which, like a carnival fortune teller, would make you a drawing for the price of a token.
 This performative element of the work married to the acknowledgement of the viewer as a participant would continue throughout the next forty years of Tinguely’s work.
 Some of the work remained interactive, with the viewer activating the sculpture with the push of a button, but in others, the sculptures whirl with balletic grace continually as in the Stravinsky Fountain in Paris, done in partnership with his frequent collaborator Niki de Saint Phalle, or clank occasionally to life in solitude as in Cyclops, the monumental installation hidden in the French forest of Milly-le-Forêt.